Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-string-to-number.md

 console.log(Number(`13,37`)); // NaN
 ```

-As you can see it works on actual numbers, but as soon as we use other characters or a comma it won't work.
+As you can see, it works on actual numbers, but as soon as we use other characters or a comma, it won't work.

 ## JavaScript ParseInt Method

-ParseInt converts our string into an integer non rounded.
+ParseInt converts our string into an integer non-rounded.
-It has two arguments, the input and the `radix` which is the base number.
-For us the default is 10
+It has two arguments, the input and the `radix`, which is the base number.
+For us, the default is 10

 ```js
 <!-- ParseInt -->